Dr. Sita of Northwestern University Feinberg School of Medicine has no relevant financial relationships to disclose.)

 • Radiation myelopathy is a rare complication of modern therapeutic irradiation.

-• The generally accepted dose/fractionation parameters predicting the risk of radiation myelopathy may not necessarily apply to patients who receive a second course of radiation, concurrent radiation plus chemotherapy, or spinal stereotactic radiosurgery.
+• The generally accepted dose and fractionation parameters predicting the risk of radiation myelopathy may not necessarily apply to patients who receive a second course of radiation, concurrent radiation plus chemotherapy, or spinal stereotactic radiosurgery.

-• Most patients with radiation myelopathy are permanently neurologically disabled; there is no proven effective therapy.
+• Most patients with chronic progressive radiation myelopathy are permanently neurologically disabled; there is no proven effective therapy.

 Historical note and terminology

 Spinal cord injury following therapeutic irradiation was first recognized in the mid-1940s, shortly after the introduction of megavoltage radiotherapy (Boden 1948; Greenfield and Stark 1948).
-The term "radiation myelopathy" encompasses at least 3 distinct clinicopathologic entities: (1) a common, but mild and transient subacute myelopathy; (2) a less common, but catastrophic "delayed" progressive myelopathy; and (3) an unusual selective lower motor neuron syndrome.
-Therapeutic irradiation has also been implicated in the induction of spinal cord neoplasms or vascular malformations.
+The term "radiation myelopathy" encompasses at least 3 distinct clinicopathologic entities: (1) a common, but mild subacute (transient) myelopathy, (2) a less common, but catastrophic chronic progressive (delayed) myelopathy, and (3) an unusual selective lower motor neuron syndrome.
+Therapeutic irradiation has also been implicated in spinal cord hemorrhage, the induction of spinal cord neoplasms, and development of vascular malformations.